ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-removal.md

 * Cancel or reset the execution time for any migrations that might occur during the uninstallation task.
 * Check the vSphere Web Client task console for any running migrations, and wait until they are complete.
-* Ensure that there are no active Hybrid Cloud Services tasks of any type.
+* Ensure that no active Hybrid Cloud Services tasks exist.

 Never delete virtual appliances from the vSphere inventory.
 Always use the management portal to interact with service virtual appliances.
 {:note}